 Heat promotes plant growth which means more pollen

 Many plants pollinate based on environmental triggers which is why we have different allergy seasons caused by different plants.
-Most grasses like to pollinate during the heat, which is why summer is when grass allergies are at their worst.
-Add in the constant mowing of lawns and summer breezes, and grass pollen easily gets into the air we breathe.
+To know what allergens are the worst in which season, download our allergy calendar.
+Most grasses tend to pollinate in the heat, especially in warm areas like Texas, Florida, and Arizona, which is why grass allergies peak in the summer.
+Add in the constant mowing of lawns and summer breezes, and grass pollen easily gets into the air we breathe and into our lungs.

 And by summer bugs, we’re mostly talking about cockroaches.
-Out of all the non-plant or mold allergies that we test for, cockroach is one of the most common that people are allergic to.
-So, you can put that on the already expansive list on why cockroaches are the worst.
+Out of all the non-plant or mold allergies that we test for, the cockroach is one of the most common that people are allergic to.
+So, you can put that on the already expansive list of why cockroaches are the worst.

 Cockroaches are always around in Texas, but summer is when they become the most bold and abundant.
-The feces, saliva, and shedding body parts of cockroaches can all be allergy triggers and these allergens work like most where its spread by getting swept up in the air.
+The feces, saliva, and shedding body parts of cockroaches can all be allergy triggers and these allergens work like most where it's spread by getting swept up in the air.
 Luckily, decreasing the effects of cockroach allergy is the same as decreasing the number of cockroaches in your house.
-Keep it clean, keep food in containers, and fix leaks to water and areas where cockroaches will flock.
+Be sure to keep your house clean, keep food in containers, and fix leaks and areas where cockroaches will flock.

-When we go to these constantly damp and humid areas, we’re exposing ourselves to more outside mold than we usually encounter.
+When we go to constantly damp and humid areas like lakes, swimming holes, and even pools, we’re exposing ourselves to more outside mold than we usually encounter.
 Mold allergies, along with dust, are one of the most common but unrecognized allergies for the general public.
 When you’re going out to the water in the summer heat, you’ll need to make sure you’re prepared with an antihistamine to combat your allergic symptoms.